- Survey results are based on a national sample.

 About the 2013 Spring Pew Global Attitudes Survey

-Results for the survey are based on telephone interviews conducted under the direction of Princeton Survey Research Associates International.
+Results for the survey are based on telephone and face-to-face interviews conducted under the direction of Princeton Survey Research Associates International.
 Survey results are based on national samples.
 For further details on sample designs, see below.